John Tree: Early years

 Tree was born in 1966 in Provo, Utah to Norman and Sallianne Tree.
 He is the 2nd oldest of 6 children.
 His father was a career Air Force fighter pilot who flew combat missions in Vietnam for a year.
 His family moved around frequently due to his father's demanding military career.
 The whole family lived in Southern France from 1977 to 1980 while his father was assigned as the U.S. Air Force exchange officer to the French Air Force Academy.
 While living in France he attended 6th through 8th grades at a local French middle school, and he's completely fluent in French.
-His family returned to the United States in 1980 where he attended three different high schools over the following four years in California, Michigan, and Utah, graduating in 1984.
+His family returned to the United States in 1980 where he attended three high schools over the following four years in California, Michigan, and Utah, graduating in 1984.
 He was active in the Boy Scouts of America, earning his Eagle Scout while in high school.
 He excelled academically as well as athletically, garnering varsity letters in swimming, diving, tennis, track, and cross-country.
 The U.S. Air Force Academy recruited him for Diving, and he enrolled there and subsequently competed as a diver in the NCAA Division One Western Athletic Conference (WAC).